Aurel Munteanu: Playing career

 Munteanu was born on 28 January 1955 in Sibiu, Romania.
 He began his senior football career in 1972 at Divizia B club CSM Sibiu, and one year later moved to Șoimii Sibiu in the same league.

 After one season he joined Sportul Studențesc București where on 25 August 1974 he made his Divizia A debut under coach Angelo Niculescu in a 2–0 home victory against Universitatea Craiova.
 His first performance was reaching the 1979 Cupa României final, but coach Mircea Rădulescu did not use him in the eventual 3–0 loss to Steaua București.
 He helped the team win the 1979–80 Balkans Cup which is the only trophy he won during his career.
 During his time with The Students, Munteanu made seven appearances in the UEFA Cup over the course of four seasons, helping his side eliminate Olympiacos in the first round of the 1976–77 edition.
 Subsequently, in the 1984–85 season, in the same round, he played in a historical 1–0 victory against Inter Milan, but did not qualify further as they lost 2–0 in the second leg.
 In the 1985–86 season, he helped Sportul finish second in the championship.

-After 12 seasons spent at Sportul, Munteanu went to Petrolul Ploiești where on 18 October 1986 he made his last Divizia A appearance in a 3–0 away loss to Dinamo București, having a total of 209 matches with nine goals scored in the competition.
+After 12 seasons spent at Sportul, Munteanu went to Petrolul Ploiești where on 18 October 1986 he made his last Divizia A appearance in a 3–0 away loss to Dinamo București, totaling 209 matches with nine goals in the competition.